Cavetown: 2016–2018: 16/04/16 and Lemon Boy

+In 2018, he released his third album, Lemon Boy.

 2019–2021: Animal Kingdom, Sleepyhead and Man's Best Friend

-In 2019, Skinner released five split singles which were later compiled into Animal Kingdom, a mixtape of ten tracks including covers and original singles with guest appearances from Sidney Gish, Simi, Chloe Moriondo and Spookyghostboy.
-He produced the single "Prom Dress" by Mxmtoon, which has gained over 152 million streams on Spotify and has been used in over 100,000 videos on the video-sharing platform TikTok.
-The single was featured on Mxmtoon's debut album The Masquerade, which was also fully produced by Skinner.
-Skinner performed on the Acoustic Stage at Victorious Festival in August 2019.
+In 2019, Skinner released five split singles which were later compiled into Animal Kingdom, a mixtape of ten tracks including covers and original singles with guest appearances from Sidney Gish, Simi, and Chloe Moriondo.

 He signed under Sire Records in 2019 where he released the single "Telescope" ahead of his upcoming album, later announced as Sleepyhead.
+That same year, he also released the concert album Live at Hoxton Hall.

-Skinner embarked on a series of sold-out worldwide headlining tours in October 2019.
-He played on tour at 31 venues in the US and 15 venues in the UK over the space of four months.
+Skinner embarked on a series of sold-out worldwide headlining tours in October 2019 in support of Sleepyhead.
 He was joined by Hunny and Mxmtoon for a few shows in the UK tour, as well as Field Medic and Chloe Moriondo for a few shows in the US tour.
 In October 2019, Skinner announced his headlining tour along Australia's east coast, which took place in January 2020, where he was accompanied by Spookyghostboy.

-In 2020, Skinner released his major label debut album Sleepyhead, and appeared on the Recording Academy's Sessions series in support of MusiCares.
+In 2020, Skinner released his major label debut album Sleepyhead.
 He cancelled the tour in support of Sleepyhead due to the COVID-19 pandemic in June 2020.
 In July 2020, Skinner collaborated with Tessa Violet on the single "Smoke Signals" and announced the launch of his unisex clothing line Cave Collective.

-In June 2021, he released his extended play Man's Best Friend.
+In 2021, he released the extended play Man's Best Friend.
+Sahar Ghadirian of Clash gave the EP a positive review, describing it as "wistfully compelling, providing comfort in a uniquely fuzzy way."